JGCRI/gcam-doc/fusion.md

-First users must tag the Data definitions with the `STATE` flag &lt;link to DEFINE\_DATA with section&gt; to indicate which member variables are state.
+First users must tag the Data definitions with the `STATE` [flag](#definevariable-with-flag-simple--state-or-array--state) to indicate which member variables are state.
 The type of these variables could in principal be any simple type or array of simple type however for simplicity and to provide an object that gives us an opportunity for indirection to swap out the actual location of the underlying data from a central location we must use the `Value` class:

 `DEFINE_VARIABLE( SIMPLE | STATE, "price", mPrice, Value )`

 or

 `DEFINE_VARIABLE( ARRAY | STATE, "emissions", mEmissions, objects::PeriodVector<Value> )`